alexandremathiasdonnat/Quantitative-Research-Projects/02-Optimal_Stopping-American_Options/README.md

 Feel free to reuse these notebooks if you are interested in how **optimal stopping and American option pricing work in practice**.

-If you are new to the topic, you can focus on the theoretical explanations and visualisations to build intuition step by step.
+If you’re just discovering this topic, take your time — quite literally.
+Each notebook shows how the abstract notion of “optimal timing” unfolds into code, figures, and meaning.
+Follow the random walks, the stopping times, and the envelopes: they’ll teach you intuition better than formulas alone.

-If you are already familiar with the theory, you can extend the notebooks with your own **numerical experiments**: modify parameters, change payoff structures, test different stopping rules, or benchmark other models.
+If you are already familiar with the theory, you can extend the notebooks with your own **numerical experiments**: modify parameters, push to higher

-Make sure the same Python modules are available in your environment
+𝑁, change payoff structures (test exotic for instance), test different stopping rules, or benchmark other models.

-before running the notebooks (NumPy, Pandas, Matplotlib, math).
+Make sure the same Python modules are available in your environment before running the notebooks (NumPy, Pandas, Matplotlib, math).

 ## *Alexandre Mathias DONNAT, Sr*